 NFL games are very popular to bet on throughout the United States.
 This includes Florida, which is home to three NFL teams, the Jacksonville Jaguars, Miami Dolphins and the Tampa...

 NFL betting is very extensive with many betting options available.
 Spread betting is by far the most popular form of NFL betting, with money line and over/under bets also generating a good percentage of NFL betting handle.
 Some other NFL wagers you can place include NFL futures wagers or a plethora of NFL prop bets.
 Each of the NFL betting options are explained in greater detail below.

 Spread betting is the most popular form of NFL betting because it evens the playing field which allows bets on underdogs to win more often and makes the payouts for bets on favourites more favourable.
 In the NFL the difference between two teams can be quite dramatic and spread betting allows a bettor to easily wager on either team depending on the spread given.

-In this example the New England Patriots are significant 12 point favourites.
-This means that for a spread bet on the Pats to pay out they must win by 13 or more points.
-Meanwhile, a spread bet on the Browns will pay out if they either win, or lose by 11 or fewer points.
-If New England wins by exactly 12 points then the result is a push and the bets are refunded.
+In this example the Kansas City Chiefs are 6 point favorites.
+This means that for a spread bet on the Chiefs to pay out they must win by 7 or more points.
+Meanwhile, a spread bet on the Browns will pay out if they either win, or lose by 5 or fewer points.
+If Kansas City wins by exactly 6 points then the result is a push and bets are returned.